I have been building raised garden beds for over five years, mainly to grow vegetables. I recently branched out to building ornamental beds.

 - Wait, watch, water, weed, and (hopefully) harvest in a couple months or so.

-After writing this article, I made improvements to my original three-compartment, tomato cage design.
+After initially writing this article, I made improvements to my original three-compartment, tomato cage design.
 While the original design works, I believe that my updated design offers additional advantages.
 The updated design involves a mere 90-degree flip of the central stabilizing panels, to make central supporting SHELVES instead.

 Re-orienting the original, vertical stabilizing panels, along with increasing their dimensions, provides a matrix of holes radiating outward from the tomato plant’s axis.
 This horizontal matrix at center height of the cage serves two functions: